 Robert began working with individuals with special needs at a summer camp in 2007.
 That summer, he decided he wanted to dedicate his life to working with this population, and since then, he has worked in group homes and day-hab settings.

 In 2011, after gaining further experience and training, Robert was able to return as camp manager to the camp that sparked his passion in 2007.
 After two years, he obtained a position in the public sector assisting individuals with supported employment and job coaching before becoming a care coordinator with a private provider.
-Currently, Robert works with Travis County where he supports teams working with individuals with developmental disabilities as well as working with individuals of varying abilities himself.
+Currently, Robert works with Down Home Ranch as a Vocational Supervisors where he assist individuals with Intellectual and Developmental Disabilities with various different aspects of employment and vocational opportunities.

 Robert has earned certifications through the University of North Texas in the following specialties: Job Coach, Job Placement Specialist, Supported Employment Specialist, and Director of CRP Employment Services.